F/O Ryszard Zygmuntowicz, PAF

 Second Lieutenant Zygmunt Zygmuntowicz, Ryszard's elder brother, was shot by the Nazis on April 10, 1940 in Firlej near Radom, Poland.

-I have very little information about Lorenz Mraz.
-He was born on June 16, 1908 in Vienna.
-After the suppression of leftist Austrian chancellor Engelberth Dolfuss in February, 1934 he and his wife, along with thousands of left wing Austrian civilians, relocated to Russia, and joined the NKVD organisation.
+Lorenz Mraz was born on June 16, 1908 in Vienna.
+After the suppression of leftist Austrian chancellor Engelberth Dolfuss in February, 1934 he and his wife Hildegard, along with thousands of left wing Austrian civilians, relocated to Russia, and joined the NKVD organisation.
 Both Mraz and Löschl served together in the "International Brigades" in Spain during the civil war in 1936, and returned to the USSR in 1939.

 The discovery of the superbly fabricated identity and travel documents on the bodies of the two Soviet agents led the German authorities to conclude that they were on an industrial espionage mission; this may or may not have been the case.
 Following historians have in some cases repeated this belief, without any really good evidence to support it against the many contradictions that exist.

 In January, 1944, Lorenz Mraz's widow Hildegard was arrested by the Gestapo.
 After her husband's death, she had been trained in the Soviet Union for spying and sabotage duties, and parachuted into Poland near Warsaw from where she made her way to Austria.
 Her group commander was captured by the Gestapo, and under torture revealed the names and adresses of his two women agents who were then arrested.
 Hildegard spent 14 months in captivity before the prison was relieved by the advancing Red Army.
-Hildegard and her colleague revealed their spy status in the NKVD to a Soviet officer, but instead of being feted for their heroism, were transported back to the Soviet Union and arrested for being traitors - their crime? simply surviving their time as prisoners of the Gestapo.
+Hildegard and her colleague revealed their spy status in the NKVD to a Soviet officer, but instead of being feted for their heroism, were transported back to the Soviet Union and arrested for being traitors - their crime? simply surviving their time as prisoners of the Gestapo, which was felt to have been due to them cooperating with the enemy.
 Both women were sentenced to 8 years in a brutal penal colony, only Hildegard surviving the harsh regime.
 She seems to have been pardoned for her "crimes" in 1965 and died in Vienna in 1997.
 She had been informed of the circumstances of her husband's death, and the location of his grave, only two years before.

-The data and images on this web-page have been extracted from the web-page of the family of Flying Officer Ryszard Zygmuntowicz, PAF.
+Many of the data and images on this web-page have been extracted from the web-page of the family of Flying Officer Ryszard Zygmuntowicz, PAF.
 I would very much like to know how they obtained the four "secret" message transcripts!
+I have requested via e-mail permission to reproduce the images on this web-page, but due probably to the language barriers, have not received any response.
+I have retained the "TSK24" logo on those relevant images.